QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Conclusion

 \section{Conclusion}

 Detecting earthquake-damaged buildings in post-event satellite imagery is essential yet challenging.
-This study introduced a dataset designed to address the issue of data scarcity, a crucial factor in fostering the development of robust algorithms for this purpose.
-The dataset combines post-event SAR and optical satellite images with labels of damaged and intact buildings, and the problem is formulated as an image classification task. {We provided a benchmark on both modalities with four baseline methods.
-Results show that detecting damages from post-event SAR images is valuable and possible but more challenging than optical images.
-Such findings call for further research on improved methods, in particular on SAR images.}
+This study introduces a dataset designed to address the issue and to foster the development of robust algorithms.
+The dataset combines post-event SAR and optical satellite images with labels of damaged and intact buildings, and the problem is formulated as an image classification task. {We provide a benchmark on both modalities with different baseline methods and a baseline of fusing optical and SAR data.} Results show that detecting damage from post-event SAR images is valuable and possible but more challenging than optical images.
+Such findings call for further research on improved methods, in particular on SAR images. {In addition, the performance gain through simple SAR-optical fusion verifies the potential in using multimodal data when they can be acquired following an event. }

 Constrained by limited data quantity and data imbalance, this dataset serves as a starting point.
 The dataset will undergo expansion and updates as new data emerges in the future.
 We hope that the research community will engage in further algorithm development for post-earthquake damaged building assessment in SAR images and, where feasible, share their data, thus expediting the identification of post-disaster damaged structures.